devrathi123/University-website/README.md

 # University-website
-A clone of university website is created with the help of html and  css.
+Created a university website with the help of html and css, learned a lot and had a great experience.